ERC rejects Isla's gesture and maintains its veto on the budget.

 The Republican leadership does not see that the "necessary conditions" exist to transfer the collection of personal income tax.

-The Minister of the Presidency, Albert Dalmau, has declined to comment on the No Dalmau, speaking on behalf of ERC, said he was ready to negotiate the Catalan government's budget and expressed his conviction that they would find "a way to fulfill the agreements," after reiterating that ERC is "essential" to make it possible.
-Dalmau reaffirmed the "commitment" of the President of the Generalitat, Salvador Illa, to the collection of personal income tax and prescribed "work, effort, and discretion."
+The Minister of the Presidency, Albert Dalmau, has declined to comment on the No Dalmau, from ERC, spoke about negotiating the Catalan government's budget and expressed his conviction that they would find "a way to fulfill the agreements," after reiterating that ERC is "essential" to make it possible.
+Dalmau reaffirmed the "commitment" of the President of the Generalitat, Salvador Illa, to income tax revenue and prescribed "work, effort, and discretion."
 "It will eventually happen, and we will work to make it so; we will not walk away from the table," he stated in an interview on Catalunya Ràdio.
-The Catalan government had planned to expedite the budget process with the gesture it made to ERC this Friday and intended to approve the accounts in the executive council next week.
-However, with ERC's stance, this plan has been thrown into disarray, and it will be very difficult for the Catalan executive to meet its goal of having the budget approved by the end of March.
-Dalmau has not specified whether the accounts will be approved by the executive council on Tuesday, despite the fact that the agreement is not tied to the Republicans.
+The government spokesperson and Minister of Territory, Sílvia Paneque, echoed this sentiment, assuring that the Salvador Illa administration's commitment to the investiture agreements with ERC is "absolute."
+In this regard, she defended the intention to fulfill aspects such as income tax revenue, which the Republicans do not currently see as guaranteed: "We will work as hard as necessary and give it our all," she said.
+The Catalan government had planned to expedite the budget process with the gesture it made towards ERC this Friday and intended to approve the accounts in the executive council next week to have them approved by the end of March.
+However, with ERC's stance, this plan has been thrown into disarray, and it will be very difficult for the Catalan executive to meet that objective.
+Dalmau has not specified whether the accounts will be approved in the executive council on Tuesday, despite the fact that the agreement with the Republicans is not contingent on it.